DINA-Web/guidelines/DINA-Web-Development-Guidelines.md

 # Using Docker

-Docker practices are desribed in more detail on separate Guidelines. **TODO: Link**
+Use Docker for running the module in a set of containers.

+**TODO: Add details**

 # Makefiles